plaetzchen79/SoundExActivity/README.md

 # SoundExActivity

 Custom activity for UiPath to convert a phrase to a soundex code.

-Supports german language as well ('Kölner Phonetik').
+Supports a proper conversion for german language as well (known as 'Kölner Phonetik').

 See https://docs.uipath.com/activities/docs/creating-a-custom-activity